-EE/CS 80 abc.
-Senior Thesis.
-9 units.
-For course description, see Electrical Engineering.

-CS 81 abc.
-Undergraduate Laboratory in Computer Science.
-Units in accordance with work accomplished.
-Consent of both research adviser and course supervisor required before registering.
-Supervised experimental research in computer science by undergraduates.
-Topic must be approved by the supervisor, and a formal final report must be presented on completion of research.
+- CS 80 abc.
+Undergraduate Thesis.
+9 units; first, second, third terms.
+Prerequisite: instructor's permission, which should be obtained sufficiently early to allow time for planning the research.
+Individual research project, carried out under the supervision of a member of the computer science faculty (or other faculty as approved by the computer science undergraduate option representative).
+Projects must include significant design effort.
+Written report required.
+Open only to upperclass students.
+Not offered on a pass/fail basis.
+Instructor: Staff. - CS 81 abc.
+Undergraduate Projects in Computer Science.
+Units are assigned in accordance with work accomplished.
+Prerequisites: Consent of supervisor is required before registering.
+Supervised research or development in computer science by undergraduates.
+The topic must be approved by the project supervisor, and a formal final report must be presented on completion of research.
+This course can (with approval) be used to satisfy the project requirement for the CS major.
 Graded pass/fail.
-Instructor: Staff.

-CS 90.
-Undergraduate Research in Computer Science.
-Units in accordance with work accomplished.
-Consent of both research adviser and course supervisor required before registering.
-Supervised research in computer science by undergraduates.
-Topic must be approved by the supervisor, and a formal final report must be presented on completion of research.
+Instructor: Staff. - CS 90.
+Undergraduate Reading in Computer Science.
+Units are assigned in accordance with work accomplished.
+Prerequisites: Consent of supervisor is required before registering.
+Supervised reading in computer science by undergraduates.
+The topic must be approved by the reading supervisor, and a formal final report must be presented on completion of the term.
 Graded pass/fail.
-Instructor: Staff.

-CS 101 abc.
+Instructor: Staff. - CS 101 abc.
 Special Topics in Computer Science.
 Units in accordance with work accomplished; offered by announcement.
 Prerequisites: CS 21 and CS 38, or instructor's permission.
 The topics covered vary from year to year, depending on the students and staff.
-Primarily for undergraduates.

-CS 102 abc.
+Primarily for undergraduates. - CS 102 abc.
 Seminar in Computer Science.
 3, 6, or 9 units as arranged with the instructor.
-Instructor's permission required.

-CS 103 abc.
+Instructor's permission required. - CS 103 abc.
 Reading in Computer Science.
-3, 6, or 9 units as arranged with the instructor: Instructor's permission required.
+3, 6, or 9 units as arranged with the instructor.
+Instructor's permission required. - ACM/CS 114.

-ACM/CS 114 ab.
 Parallel Algorithms for Scientific Applications.
 9 units.
-For course description, see Applied and Computational Mathematics.
+For course description, see Applied and Computational Mathematics. - CS 116.

-CS 116.
 Reasoning about Program Correctness.
 9 units (3-0-6); first term.
 Prerequisite: CS 1 or equivalent.
 This course presents the use of logic and formal reasoning to prove the correctness of sequential and concurrent programs.
 Topics in logic include propositional logic, basics of first-order logic, and the use of logic notations for specifying programs.
 The course presents a programming notation and its formal semantics, Hoare logic and its use in proving program correctness, predicate transformers and weakest preconditions, and fixed-point theory and its application to proofs of programs.
 Instructor: Joshi.